 What do we mean by market capitalisation?

-The whole purpose of a share market is to facilitate the buying and selling of ownership (shares) in publicly listed companies on a stock exchange, such as the ASX.
+The whole purpose of a share market is to facilitate the buying and selling of ownership stakes (shares) in publicly-listed companies on a stock exchange, such as the ASX.

-By determining this price, the market also assigns a value to the entire company.
-That’s because each company has a finite number of shares on issue.
-If Motley Fool Magic Beans (a hypothetical company, for the record) has 1 million shares outstanding and the market values them at $1 a share, it is effectively giving Motley Fool Magic Beans a market capitalisation of $1 million.
+Suppose Motley Fool Magic Beans (a hypothetical company, for the record) has one million shares outstanding, and the market values them each at $1 a share.
+In that case, it effectively gives Motley Fool Magic Beans a market capitalisation of $1 million.

-By the same logic, if the Motley Fool Magic Beans share price rises to $1.50 a share, then the market capitalisation also rises to $1.5 million.
+By the same logic, if the Motley Fool Magic Beans share price rises to $1.50 a share, market capitalisation also increases to $1.5 million.

-So, the fluctuations in a company's share price directly correlate with its market capitalisation at any given moment.
+So, a company's share price fluctuations directly correlate with its market capitalisation at any given time.

 How can we calculate a company's market capitalisation?

-The formula for calculating a company's market capitalisation is remarkably simple.
-You take the number of shares it has outstanding, and multiply by the company’s current share price.
+The formula for calculating a company's market cap is straightforward.
+You multiply the total number of outstanding shares by the current market price of one of its shares.

 Here's the formula to demonstrate:

-Market cap = no. of shares outstanding x current share price
+Market cap = no. of shares outstanding x current stock price

-That will give you an accurate market capitalisation for the company as a whole.
+That will give you an accurate market capitalisation for the company.